almosr/preic/README.md

 it is enough to signal this property once anywhere in the program.

 Combined with processing flag `v` the variables that are marked as frequently used will have one character long name be assigned to it if possible.
 This way dealing with these variables will be a little bit faster.
+In this case it is advisable to specify the type of the variable inside the label (e.g. `{@key$}` instead of `{@key}$`), so variable names can be re-used for different types.

 **Please note:** when you use `CLR` command (that removes all previously defined variables) then the effect of this latter optimisation will be lost unless you jump back to the beginning of the program.
 If you need to do this for any